AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Thu Aug 15 2024
+Last update on Fri Aug 16 2024

-**139 day before 2025 ⏱** days before new years
+**138 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with wickedness
+🤖 This README.md is updated with passion